Paramis Weekend Retreat, March 30 – April 2, 2018.

 - Retreat Centre Fees (Lodging & Meals only, teaching by Dana as above)

-Fees that include lodging for 3 nights & all meals are as follows:
+Fees include lodging for 3 nights & all meals

 - Course Schedule

--Arrival: Friday, March 30, by 3pm – Dinner and Orientation
+-Friday, March 30, by 3pm – Dinner and Orientation.
+Teachings at 7pm

 -Saturday, March 31, teachings